Have you ever left a website because it was difficult to use?

 Just because a font would look cool for your next tattoo, it doesn’t mean that it belongs on your website.
 If people can’t read the text on your site, they’re going to leave.

 So, please, leave the Papyrus and Jokerman fonts for your fifth grader’s PowerPoint presentation.
-Instead, take a look at some of the best fonts that go together in 2022.
+Instead, take a look at some of the best fonts that go together.

 Even after you pick a font, it doesn’t necessarily mean that your content is legible.
 You also need to think about your color choices, paragraph length, kerning, and your spacing.